Killian-Townsend/Discord-Bot/README.md

 ops : an array of strings with users allowed to kill the bot

+mod_ch : channel id for what channel to post bot updates in

 ## Commands

 User : returns the users ID and full name